-Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, the CEO, Headteacher or GDPR Champion will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.
+Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, the COO or relevant Headteacher will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.

-When determining whether it is necessary to notify individuals directly of the breach, the CEO, Headteacher or GDPR Champion will co-operate with and seek guidance from the DPO, the ICO and any other relevant authorities (such as the police).
+When determining whether it is necessary to notify individuals directly of the breach, the COO or relevant Headteacher will co-operate with and seek guidance from SavyyIT, the ICO and any other relevant authorities (such as the police).